dmutikainen/dmutikainen.github.io/_posts/2024-08-06-predicting-customer-loyalty.md

 Once we calculated that a Random Forest was the best approach to use, we can predict the loyalty scores for customers who did not have one.
 Once the client has a complete set of customers with how loyal they are, the client can adjust their marketing plans to drive more business.

-While predictive accuracy was relatively high - other modelling approaches could be tested, for example XGBoost, LightGBM to see if even more accuracy could be gained.

 From a data point of view, further variables could be collected (customer metrics), and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty.
 <br>
 <br>